MMRINet: Efficient Mamba-Based Segmentation with Dual-Path Refinement for Low-Resource MRI Analysis: Methods

 \subsection{Loss Function}

-We employ a combined Dice-Focal loss to address the class imbalance inherent in brain tumor segmentation, where lesion regions constitute a small fraction of the total brain volume.
-The Dice-Focal loss is formulated as:
+We employ a combined Dice-Focal loss to address the severe class imbalance inherent in brain tumor segmentation, where tumor voxels typically constitute less than 5\% of the total brain volume.
+The segmentation loss is:

-where the Dice loss measures the overlap between predicted and ground-truth masks, and the Focal loss down-weights well-classified examples while emphasizing hard, misclassified regions.
-We set the focal parameter $\gamma = 2.0$ to strongly focus on challenging samples.
-The loss is computed with sigmoid activation and averaged across the batch to stabilize training dynamics.
+The Dice loss~\cite{dsc} encourages high overlap between predicted and ground-truth masks at a region level, while the Focal loss~\cite{focalloss} reweights per-voxel binary cross-entropy to emphasize hard, misclassified examples.
+We set the focal modulation factor $\gamma = 2.0$, which provides strong emphasis on difficult samples without destabilizing training.
+Predictions are obtained via sigmoid activation rather than softmax because the BraTS target regions are overlapping composite labels (ET, TC, WT).
+At inference, all channels use a fixed threshold of 0.5; no per-class thresholds are tuned on the validation set.

-To leverage intermediate representations and improve gradient flow through the deep network, we apply deep supervision at multiple decoder stages.
-Specifically, MMRINet produces four outputs: three auxiliary predictions ($\text{out}_1$, $\text{out}_2$, $\text{out}_3$) from intermediate decoder levels and one final prediction.
-The total training loss is a weighted sum:
+With deep supervision applied at three intermediate decoder stages, the total training loss is a weighted combination:

-which encourages the network to learn meaningful representations at multiple levels of abstraction.
-During inference, only the final prediction is used, ensuring efficient and accurate segmentation while benefiting from the deep supervision during training.
+The moderate weighting on intermediate outputs encourages meaningful representations at each resolution level, while the balanced final output weight prevents the main prediction head from being overshadowed.
+In inference, only the final output is used.